Support for Veterans: Policy overview

 Stolen valour involves falsely claiming military service, rank or medallic recognition with the intent to deceive.
 It could even involve stealing someone else’s identity.

-The Armed Forces Covenant is a statement of the moral obligation which exists between the nation, the Government the armed forces.
+The Armed Forces Covenant is a statement of the moral obligation which exists between the nation, the government and the armed forces.

 The investigation of former British soldiers who served in Northern Ireland during “The Troubles” is receiving a significant amount of media and parliamentary attention as a result of ongoing court cases and the Government's new proposals for dealing with legacy issues in Northern Ireland.